3rd Industry Academia Interface Conference

-Great Lakes Institute of Management, Gurgaon, in collaboration with the Warehousing Association of India, hosted the 2nd Industry-Academia Interface Conference on Warehousing and Logistics on March 6, 2025.
+Great Lakes Institute of Management, Gurgaon, in collaboration with the Warehousing Association of India (WAI), successfully hosted the 3rd Industry–Academia Interface (IAI) Conference on 26th February, 2026 bringing together policymakers, industry leaders, academicians, and future managers.

 Keynote Address